sjanulonoks/provision/examples/5min-drp/README.txt

 IF YOU DO NOT run the 'cleanup' function - you will need to manually restore your terraform configuration file. (backup is:  $HOME/.terraform.5min-backup )

+IF YOU DESTROY machines in Packet.net portal - we will not know about that action, and you will have to clean up manually ...

 GIT CLONE